 Step #6--First decision should be; "Why do you want to become a truck driver?"
 Have this question answered in your mind because it will come back to haunt you if you are not sure.

 Step #7--Family life--If you are a family man then you don't want a road job because you would lose your family life as you know it.
 If you are under 30 years old and married then be sure you don't take a road job.
 You may get your "walking" papers if you persist going on the road.
 A lot of women are not going to stay home alone while you truck around the country.
 You would need a very good understanding with your spouse to allow you to be gone like that.
-I can't say anything good about being separated for long periods of time from your family or spouse.
+Nothing good can be said about being separated for long periods of time from your family or spouse.

 Step #8--Understand your spouse--For many there is a worry from the spouse that is left at home and that is about how their loved one is behaving on the road.
 Are they cheating?
 Are they being true?
 What will they do when they become lonely?
 Will they look for someone to be with?